araleo/express-auth/README.md

 # express-auth

-This is a reusable JWT based authentication service built using NodeJS + Express.
+This is a reusable JWT authentication service built using NodeJS + Express.
 It runs over Docker using a MongoDB container as database.

 ## Usage